Acceptable Use Policy

 Infrastructure Acceptable Use Policy

-By registering in the OpenAIRE Infrastructure any User shall be deemed to accept these conditions of use:
+By registering in the OpenAIRE Infrastructure you shall be deemed to accept these conditions of use:

 - Logged information is used for administrative, operational, accounting, monitoring and security purposes only.